-For the hoarder who can’t stop adding to that pile of magazines on the coffee table
+Mag mag mag: For the hoarder who can’t stop adding to that pile of magazines on the coffee table…

 You can pick up any old magazine at your airport newsstand, but these publications take a little more effort to find.
-Artful in design and content, our favorite titles are the the types of mags you’ll spend hours flipping through before finding them a deserving place on your bookshelf.
+Artful in design and concept, our favorite titles are the the types of mags you’ll spend hours flipping through before nestling them into a hallowed home on your bookshelf.

 - One-year subscription to Stack Magazines ($150)